 You can be held vicariously liable for the misconduct of an independent contractor if you assign the contractor non-delegable tasks, specifically those that involve the welfare and safety of other individuals.
 For instance, from the example above, property owners have a non-delegable duty to ensure that their properties are reasonably safe at all times.

 You may also be held vicariously liable for the negligent acts of an independent contractor if you assign the contractor tasks that entail inherently hazardous activities that can cause harm to other individuals.
-The reasoning behind this is that given the inherently dangerous nature of the specific task, it’s more likely that harm to others could occur absent appropriate safety measures.
+The reasoning behind this is that given the inherently dangerous nature of the specific job, it’s more likely that damage to others could occur absent appropriate safety measures.
 Furthermore, it would simply be unconscionable for an employer to be immune to liability for the potential risks associated with inherently dangerous activities merely by shifting or assigning the responsibility to independent contractors.

 For instance, the city council hired an independent contractor to perform a fireworks display showcase during the city’s 60th anniversary.
 Thousands of people are expected to attend the event.
-Unfortunately, one of the independent contractor’s employees didn’t set up the fireworks display properly, resulting in some of the fireworks firing into the massive crowd and severely injuring several attendees.
-In this case, the city council is vicariously liable for the accident that occurred since fireworks displays at public venues are inherently hazardous.
+Unfortunately, one of the independent contractor’s employees didn’t set up the fireworks display correctly, resulting in some of the fireworks firing into the massive crowd and severely injuring several attendees.
+In this case, the city council is vicariously liable for the accident since fireworks displays at public venues are inherently hazardous.

 To learn more about how you can protect your business against tort liability or other business advice, call the Virginia law firm McClanahan Powers at 703-520-1326 or contact us online to schedule a consultation with an attorney.